Dante 2021: Italy prepares for 700th anniversary of poet’s death

 Dante Alighieri (1265-1321)

-At the age of nine, Dante met Beatrice Portinari, whom he instantly fell in love with.
+Dante was born in Florence in 1265 during civil strife between two rival factions: the Guelfs and the Ghibellines.
+Dante’s family was loyal to the Guelfs, who fought to support the Pope.
+The Ghibellines fought for the interest of the Holy Roman Emperor.
+At nine, Dante met Beatrice Portinari, whom he instantly fell in love with.
 Though he never married Beatrice, instead marrying Gemma Donati, Beatrice would be Dante’s muse for the rest of his life.
 Dante would dedicate much of his early poetry, written in the vernacular dialect of the streets of Florence, to Beatrice.
-The poems, which would be called il Dolce stil nuovo, or “the sweet new style,” were primarily love poems dedicated to Beatrice.
-The most significant of these would be La Vita Nuova (1293), written in vernacular, a sweeping ode to Beatrice that marked a turning point from the use of Latin toward the use of vernacular Italian.
+The poems called il Dolce Stil Nuovo were primarily love poems dedicated to Beatrice.
+The most significant of these would be La Vita Nuova (1293), written in the vernacular, a sweeping ode to Beatrice that marked a turning point from using Latin to using vernacular Italian.
 It is often viewed as a precursor to the Divine Comedy.

 Against the violent political backdrop of his day, Dante entered into politics, holding various offices in city government.
 However, in 1301, Dante’s political rivals gained power, and the poet was exiled from Florence, never to return to his beloved city.